-- Look at the template of the different sector corruption types in our review.
+- 1. Look at the template of the different sector corruption types in our review.
 Use this as the basis of your identification of the corruption types in your situation. - 2.
 Gather available data.
 We suggest that you do this first at a macro level, to get a sense of which corruption issues are big or small across the sector, regions and/or countries.
 Often there is a lot of such macro data publicly available.
 Then, gather available data at the micro level, local to you. - 3.
 Decide if it would help to do a formal analysis of the corruption types and the levels of corruption risk.
 This takes time but gives you a thorough baseline for your reforms.
 It also serves to show the level of danger and damage from corruption to staff and to the public. - 4.
 Consider doing an analysis of the levels of support and opposition that you can expect.
 This is called a 'political economy analysis'. - 5.
 Prepare for the later step in which you develop your strategy (Step 4) by thinking about which the best 'entry points' are likely to be certain corruption types, regardless of scale, merit being tackled first because they are the most likely to build momentum and/or enable further reform.
 This choice of starting point is hugely context dependent.

-You need to have a good understanding of the different types of corruption that exist in your education systems.
-The corruption in your system won't be the same as this listing below, but it's a good place to start.
-Various experts and practitioners have produced such lists which typically might show 20-40 different specific education corruption issues.
-Collectively, this list is called a 'corruption typology'.
+Your analysis is likely to start from and understanding of the different types of corruption that exist in your area of responsibility, or across the education sector.
+The corruption in your system won't be exactly the same as in this list of specific issues below (called a typology), but it's a good place to start.